AARP Eye Center

 Yes, but not in a tidy lump sum.
 What Social Security does instead is increase your benefit when you reach full retirement age to account for the previous withholding.

 Full retirement age, or FRA, is when you become eligible for 100 percent of the benefit amount calculated from your lifetime earnings.
-(FRA is 66 and is gradually rising over the next several years to 67.)
+(FRA is 66 and 4 months for people born in 1956, 66 and 6 months for those born in 1957, and gradually rising to 67 over the next few years.)
 If you file before that, Social Security lowers the percentage of the benefit amount.

 During this “early retirement” period you also forfeit benefits if you continue to work and your earnings exceed an annual limit.
-(In 2019 the cap is $17,640, and you lose $1 in benefits for every $2 in earnings above it.)
-When you reach FRA, Social Security will begin making up for the withholding by giving you credit for the months you lost benefits.
+In 2023 the cap is $21,240, and you lose $1 in benefits for every $2 in earnings above it.
+When you reach FRA, Social Security will begin making up for the withholding by giving you credit for the months when you lost benefits.

-Suppose you claim Social Security when you turn 62.
-Your monthly benefit is $1,200 and you earn $25,000 annually through your part-time job.
-For the year, Social Security withholds $3,680 from your payments (half of the $7,360 by which you topped the earnings limit).
-That works out to 3.1 months of benefits lost, which Social Security rounds up to four.
+Suppose you turn 62 in 2023 and claim Social Security.
+Your monthly benefit is $1,200 and you earn $26,000 annually through a part-time job.
+For the year, Social Security withholds $2,380 from your payments (half of the $4,760 that exceeded the earnings limit).
+That works out to two months of benefits lost.

-If you continue to lose four months of benefits a year until you reach full retirement age, that’s 16 months of withheld benefits.
-When you turn 66, Social Security will reset your benefit as if you’d filed 32 months early rather than 48.
-(The difference, if you’re keeping score, is that you get 75 percent of your “full” benefit at 48 months early, 82.2 percent at 32 months.)
+Now suppose you continue to lose two months of benefits a year until you reach full retirement age — that's 67 for people like you who were born in 1961.
+That works out to an estimated 10 months of withheld benefits.
+When you hit FRA, Social Security will reset your benefit as if you’d filed 50 months early rather than 60.
+(The difference, if you’re keeping score, is that you get 70 percent of your “full” benefit at 60 months early, 74.2 percent at 50 months.)

 The extra years you worked will further boost your benefit payment if they rank among your 35 highest-earning years.
 This will increase your lifetime average for monthly income, the figure that is the basis of your benefit calculation, in turn raising your benefit amount.